dnqxj/newsDay/readme.txt

-Git is aversion control system.
+Git is distributed version control system.
 Git is free software.